-Apple's terms state they believe privacy is a fundamental human right, and build privacy and security into all their products from the ground up, including their apps and services.
+Apple's terms state they believe privacy is a fundamental human right, and build privacy-by-default into all their products from the ground up, including their apps and services.
 When a parent creates an Apple ID, the terms state Apple may collect a variety of information, including their name, mailing address, phone number, email address, contact preferences, device identifiers, IP address, location information and credit card information.
 In addition, when a parent creates an Apple ID for their child, Apple may collect device identifiers, cookies, IP addresses and the geographic locations and time zones in which his or her Apple device is used.

 The terms state personal information will only be shared by Apple to provide or improve their products, services and advertising by third party apps.
-Personal information will not be shared with third parties for their own marketing purposes.
-However, Apple may use, transfer and disclose non-personal information for any purpose.
+Personal information will not be shared with third parties for their own third-party marketing purposes.
+However, Apple may use, transfer and disclose non-personal de-identifed information for any purpose.
 This means that Apple’s websites, online services, interactive applications, email messages, and third-party app advertisements may use tracking technologies to help Apple better understand user behavior, tell the company which parts of their websites people have visited, and facilitate and measure the effectiveness of advertisements and searches.
 In third-party apps, users may see ads based on other information, but a child's Apple ID may still be able to receive non-targeted advertising on those devices.

 Apple's "Limit Ad Tracking" control is enabled by default for all devices associated with a child's Apple ID, to ensure they do not receive targeted advertising from third-party apps.
 In addition, third-party apps in the Kids Category of the App Store are prohibited from serving behavioral advertisements to children.
-Lastly, Apple's terms state they do not track their customers over time and across third party websites to provide targeted advertising, and do not take any decisions involving the use of algorithms or profiling that would significantly affect users.
+Lastly, Apple's terms state they do not track their customers over time and across third party websites to provide targeted advertising, and do not make any decisions involving the use of algorithms or profiling that would significantly affect users.

 Apple's terms state that security and privacy are fundamental to the design of all Apple hardware, software, and services.
 Apple takes an integrated approach to ensure that every aspect of the user's experience has security and privacy built in.
 The terms state that when personal data is stored by Apple, they use computer systems with limited access housed in facilities using physical security measures.
 Apple's terms state they communicate privacy and security guidelines to all Apple employees and strictly enforce privacy safeguards within the company.